ennova/ruby-style-guide/README.md

 * Indent `when` as deep as `case`.
 I know that many would disagree with this one, but it's the style established in both "The Ruby Programming Language" and "Programming Ruby".
+Try not to use `then`.

     ```Ruby
+    # good
     case
     when song.name == 'Misty'
       puts 'Not again!'